nilskele/ProgrammingProject1/README.md

 # ProgrammingProject
-Who ever wrote this is a genius!
+Whoever wrote this is a genius!